Computing Facilities Rules of Use

 can use it.

-- Do not tell anyone else your account's password.
+- Do not reveal your password to anyone, for any reason.
 If you suspect that

-- Do not attempt to guess someone else's password.
+- Do not attempt to guess or otherwise obtain someone else's password or to

 - Choose a password that is difficult to guess.
 Here are some poor